dhilberg/artsonia-autovoter/README.md

 ## Setup

-The following are the steps I used to create this project.
+For posterity, the following are the steps I used to create this project.

 Verify pipenv is installed:
 `> pipenv --version`

-If not, install it (I installed it globally, it works fine):
+If not, install it globally:
 `> pip install pipenv`

-Or install it for the local user only if you wish:
+**OR** install it for the local user only if you wish  (I installed it globally, it works fine):
 `> pip install --user pipenv`

-If you install pipenv for the local user only, add it to PATH for this session.
+**NOTE:** If you install pipenv for the local user only, add it to PATH for this session.
 Example for Python 3.8.
 Make it permanent by adding it to your PowerShell profile:
 `> $env:Path += ";$env:APPDATA\Python\Python38\Scripts"`